Shooting death in Marshalltown under investigation

-MARSHALLTOWN, Iowa — A man is dead following an early morning shooting in Marshalltown.
+MARSHALLTOWN, Iowa — A man is dead following an early-morning shooting Sunday in Marshalltown.

-First responders were called near South 5th Street and West Linn Street just before 3:30 a.m.
+First responders were called to South 5th Street and West Linn Street just before 3:30 a.m.
 Sunday.

 When they arrived, they saw a 27-year-old man with gunshot wounds, where they say he was critically injured.